 Now here’s something that has never happened to me in all my seasons watching High Stakes Poker.
 I could SWEAR, I saw Phil Ivey have a tell!

 In the hand where Ivey had A3 vs. Andrew Robl’s A7, after Ivey bet the river $17k, he was shuffling his chips waiting for Robl to call (and, as Gabe Kaplan commented, probably realizing he had the best hand).
 Robl reached towards his chips and for about a split second, Ivey stopped shuffling his chips.
 Robl then proceeded to fold almost right away.
 I wonder if he happened to notice this little tell and fold rather than call as he might’ve originally wanted to do?
 Robl’s interview with Kara Scott didn’t reveal that he might’ve had any sort of read on Ivey though.
-I guess it’s different when you’re watching and can rewind and replay over and over to check if something you spotted is a tell, versus sitting right there with Ivey on your right… Anyway, while I’m proud of perhaps spotting an Ivey tell, it’s not like we’ll ever get to sit together at the same table for me to exploit it – oh well J
+I guess it’s different when you’re watching and can rewind and replay over and over to check if something you spotted is a tell, versus sitting right there with Ivey on your right… Anyway, while I’m proud of perhaps spotting an Ivey tell, it’s not like we’ll ever get to sit together at the same table for me to exploit it or like it’s one of the top 10 poker strategy tips you need to always keep in mind – oh well 🙂

 Moving on to the hand between Dennis Phillips’ 88 and Phil Ivey’s K-10, where Ivey paired his king on the flop, Ivey’s river bet of $20k induced (another) horrible call by Dennis Phillips.
 I have no idea why he threw in the money – it so obviously looked like a crying call; that he knew he was beat, and beat badly.
 And yet Phillips paid him off anyhow… How did Ivey know he’d call that much?
 I’d have bet out about $12-13k, but alas, I barely have that much money to my name, so I’ll stop speculating J